 Here is my take on implementing a practical social media strategy for a small businesses.
 First, let's look at the numbers.

 You wake up at 6:00 a.m. and cease functioning at 10:00 p.m.
 You have 16 hours in the day.
 You work full-time.
 That's 8 hours on the job.
 You have a family.
 It takes 2-4 hours to get people ready for school and bed, feed them, and tend to details.
 You spend 1-2 hours driving to work, errands, and family functions.
-Eliminating any leisure activities like television, movies, visiting with your spouse, listening to music, reading a book, or posting on Facebook, you are left with 2-4 hours in your day.
+Eliminating any leisure activities, you are left with 2-4 hours in your day.
 Your small business easily absorbs that time.
 How do you manage a beneficial online presence?

 1. Write a plan.